How to Find Real Page Numbers on the Kindle

 Highlight, Share, and Add Notes

 Kindle offers you the option to share pages, highlight important content, and even add little notes that you can review later.
 Opposed to traditional books, this is way better than writing in the margins.

 Simply long-press the portion you’d like to manipulate and select from the available options:

 Translation, Wikipedia, and the Dictionary

-While reading a book, there’s no need to go to another source to fact check some information or look a word up.
-Kindle’s will give you the option to do this in the screen after you’ve long-pressed a portion of interest.
+While reading a book, there’s no need to go to another source to fact-check some information or look a word up.
+Kindle will give you the option to do this on the screen after you’ve long-pressed a portion of interest.

 You can lend your books out

 So, it isn’t advisable to give your username and password out.
 But, book lovers can feel better about sharing their favorites with the people around them.

 It isn’t likely that your best friend will order things on your Amazon account, but it is likely that they’ll spill something on your book, dog-ear pages, or possibly never return it at all.
 Kindle reduces any worry about these matters so sharing your library is much safer (again, as long as you trust the person with your Kindle password).